alphagov/notifications-python-client/CONTRIBUTING.md

 ## Working on the client locally

-This is a Python 3 application.
-It has not been tested against any version of Python 2.
+This is a Python codebase, written to support Python 2 and 3.

+If you’re using OS X and don’t have Python installed, run this command:
 ```shell
     brew install python3
 ```